sa-tre/satre-specification/docs/source/contributing/walkthrough.md

 2. To a non-GitHub version of the specification (less recommended, but easier)

 Why the difference?
-GitHub is the live version of the specification, and is great for things like community discussions, version control, editing changes and more.
+GitHub is the live version of the specification and is great for things like community discussions, version control, editing changes and more.
-This is why we recommend contributing via GitHub - it is the most direct way to work with the SATRE team on the specification.
+This is why we recommend contributing via GitHub — it is the most direct way to work with the SATRE team on the specification.

 However, we realise this may be difficult if you aren't already familiar with GitHub's ways of working.
 Therefore, we also have a non-GitHub version of the specification you can comment on.